shotah/forgecli/README.md

 # . ./forgecli should now be available to be used.
 ```

-### TODO List
+## TODO List:

-- Update and proof read documentation
-- Add normal info logging.
-Currently the app runs silent without -debug
 - add fileName filter from json mods.
-Currently we have no method to pin versions
+Currently we have no method to pin versions.